fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

    You may be unable to see the mesh lines in AppCSXCAD, as they may be blocked by the object due to their overlaps.
-If it happens, it's necessary to view the model from an angle or a different direction (e.g. if there are no mesh lines when viewed from the top, try dragging the model to view it with a slight angle).
+If it happens, it's necessary to view the model from an angle or a different direction (e.g. if there are no mesh lines when viewed from the top, try dragging the model to view it from an oblique angle).
 It's also useful to change the "Grid opacity" slider to the maximum (but it still requires viewing from an angle).

    AppCSXCAD only renders 2D and 3D cells, if only one axis has mesh lines, no lines will be displayed.

    .. image:: images/Parallel_Plate_Capacitor_Waveguide/appcsxcad-opacity-slider.png